kolkinn/repro-playwright-ct-watch/README.md

 Steps to reproduce issue:

 1. Install packages: `yarn`
-2. Run tests in watch mode: `yarn test-u`
+2. Run tests in watch mode: `yarn test-i`
     1. Edit the demo hook at (`apps/frontend/src/demo/demo-hook.ts`) to increase the counter by 2 each time.
 Then save.
     2. An error should now appear in the terminal: